Rehearsing In The Dark

 We have to give someone something to carry home from the street corner first, before they want to sit front row.

-It means I had to show up for those first seventy-eight subscribers with the same heart as I do today.
+It also means showing up for those first seventy-eight subscribers with the same intensity as I do today.

 By consistently training in the dark, we give ourselves the chance to learn what it takes to eventually become something worth watching.